SharePoint/sp-dev-docs/docs/sp-add-ins/create-add-in-parts-to-install-with-your-sharepoint-add-in.md

 <br/>

-An add-in part is implemented with the **ClientWebPart** class, and like all Web Parts it is a available in the Web Part gallery after a user installs the SharePoint Add-in that includes it.
+An add-in part is implemented with the **ClientWebPart** class, and like all Web Parts it is a available in the Web Part Gallery after a user installs the SharePoint Add-in that includes it.
 Your users can further customize the add-in part by using the properties that you provide.
 (For an example of configurable properties in an add-in part, see the figure **SharePoint page hosting a basic add-in part** later in this article.)

 The example in this article uses a webpage that is hosted on a remote server, not on SharePoint, as the content page.
 Keep in mind that you can also use SharePoint pages to host the add-in part content, as described in the  [Other common scenarios add-in parts](#SP15Createappparts_Nextsteps) section later in this article.